Case No. 2012-1276 (Newman, Lourie, O’Malley) (nonprecedential)

 Comment: I think the panel really stretched to make a statement on indefiniteness here.
 There were easier avenues to invalidate the claims, and the opinion takes a decidedly new approach to indefiniteness.
 As for other invalidity avenues, I think the court could have easily entertained invalidation over the LoJacono reference, which was actually argued by the parties.
 After concluding that the “sinusoidal arc” limitation did not meaningfully limit the claim and observing that LoJacono disclosed nut arrangements that did not meet a strict mathematical sinusoidal curve, I would think obviousness would not be but a couple paragraphs away.

 As for this being a new approach, the Federal Circuit has held that § 112 indefiniteness applies only when a claim is insolubly ambiguous and is not amendable to construction.
 Yet the Ernie Ball panel easily (albeit broadly) construed the claim here.
 The Federal Circuit has also been stricter on refusing to consider indefiniteness arguments that are not very specifically preserved for appeal and not addressed by the district court below.
 Indeed, panel member Judge Newman has previously voiced opposition to lodging new § 112, second paragraph rejections on appeal.
-Yet the Ernie Ball panel readily took up indefiniteness as a legal issue of claim construction without any party ever making competent arguments to this affect.
+Yet the Ernie Ball panel readily took up indefiniteness as a legal issue of claim construction without any party ever making competent arguments to this effect.

 As to the merits of indefiniteness, the court seems to adopt a very strange interpretation of a “line” that “does not form a sinusoidal arc” in order to arrive at its conclusion that the limitation has insolubly ambiguous meaning.
 In its line drawing, the court seems to interpret the phrase as requiring points that only fall on a sinusoidal arc.
 To me, the claim language “form” requires something else, like points that at least define the maxima and minima and some curvature.
 The ‘264 example embodiment points didn’t define consistent maxima like a sinusoid.
 Lastly, the ‘264 patent’s background use of “sinusoidal” in connection with LoJacono, which also uses the term, seems to indicate that the simple arcs of LoJacono would fall within this term, and the more complex lines of the ‘264 patent, with a local maxima, would not.
 I don’t see why a skilled artisan would have a problem differentiating between these two different shapes.